AMWA-TV/bcp-008-01/docs/Overview.md

 The connectionStatusMessage is a nullable property where devices can offer the reason and further details as to why the current status value was chosen.

-### Late and lost packets
+#### Late and lost packets

 The receiver monitoring model provides means of gathering metrics around late and lost stream packets.
 These are not statuses but instead enable further analysis when [link status](#link-status) or [connection status](#connection-status) indicate problems (are PartiallyHealthy or Unhealthy).

 The feature is expressed with the following methods:

-* GetLostPacketCounters - returns a collection of counters which hold the name and numeric value of the counter (this allows more capable devices to report lost packets across different interfaces).
+* GetLostPacketCounters - returns a collection of counters which hold the name, description and numeric value of the counter (this allows more capable devices to report lost packets across different interfaces).
-* GetLatePacketCounters - returns a collection of counters which hold the name and numeric value of the counter (this allows more capable devices to report late packets across different interfaces).
+* GetLatePacketCounters - returns a collection of counters which hold the name, description and numeric value of the counter (this allows more capable devices to report late packets across different interfaces).
 * ResetPacketCounters - allows a client application to reset both the Lost and Late packet counters to 0.

 The `autoResetPacketCounters` property allows clients to configure if the packet counters automatically reset with each Receiver activation (by default devices MUST have this enabled).
 If this is enabled, receivers MUST reset all packet counters to 0 after each activation.

-## Receiver synchronization
+### Receiver synchronization

 The technical model describing the monitoring requirements for a receiver is [NcReceiverMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-status-reporting/monitoring/#ncreceivermonitor).
 This includes the following specific items which cover the synchronization domain: